Dancing all over your face

 1. Miami 2.
 United By Hatred 3.
 Violence Condoned 4.
 Electric Torture 5.
 Meaning Of Pain 6.
 Stabbed In The Back 7.
 Shotgun Justice 8.
 Parricide 9.
 American Luck 10.
 Brass Knuckles 11.
 Burning The Bridges 12.
 Concussion 13.
 Cranial Stomp 14.
 The Pugilist

 Razor's music took another step forward on this album that may well be one of the fastest and most intense thrash metal releases ever.
-These songs feel like abrupt sonic attacks at your face; the immense speed makes even simple riffs sound like small explosions in a row.
-I rarely pay any special attention to the rhythm section unless there's something wrong with it, but this album is an exception as the awesome drum work by Rob Mills essentially breathes new life to the music.
-In the vocal department there are considerable differences when compared to Razor's earlier works, as Bob Reid was introduced as the new singer here, but his rough voice fits the new songs just perfectly.
+These songs feel like abrupt sonic attacks in your face - the immense speed makes even simple riffs sound like small explosions in a row.
+As for the rhythm section, the awesome drumming by Rob Mills essentially breathes new life to the music again.
+In the vocal department there are considerable differences when compared to Razor's earlier works, as Bob Reid was introduced as the new singer here, but his harsh voice fits the new songs just perfectly.
 The lyrics are now filled with even more extreme violence and pure hatred against society and cheaters in the music industry and personal life.
 Shotgun Justice is definitely not an easy album, far from it, but it is guaranteed to give you a total listening experience.

 RAZOR - Open Hostility